-- 5.2 Subtract from the amount resulting from Step 3 the SSRO funding adjustment in force at the time of the agreement as defined in Regulation 2(1), which is - a. until 31 March 2017, zero; and - b. on or after 1 April 2017, the rate published in the London Gazette in accordance with section 19(4) of the Act. - 5.3 The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC. - 5.4 The SSRO funding adjustment in force for the financial year commencing 1 April 2019 is:6
+- 5.2 Subtract from the amount resulting from Step 3 the SSRO funding adjustment in force at the time of the agreement as defined in Regulation 2(1), which is - a. until 31 March 2017, zero; and - b. on or after 1 April 2017, the rate published in the London Gazette in accordance with section 19(4) of the Act. - 5.3 The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.5 - 5.4 The SSRO funding adjustment in force for the financial year commencing 1 April 2020 is:6

-2019/20 SSRO funding adjustment
+2020/21 SSRO funding adjustment

-SSRO (2018) DefCARS Reporting Guidance and System User Guide for Defence Contractors - Version 5.
-Paragraphs 4.8 to 4.31.
+5 SSRO (2019) Reporting guidance on preparation and submission of contract reports - Version 7.
+Paragraphs 3.8 to 3.31.

-Figures for earlier years are available in the London Gazette.
+6 Figures for earlier years are available in the London Gazette.